misteryeo/youIn/README.md

 # YouIn

-> YouIn allows users to coordinate spontaneous events in moments.
-Bring an end to the hassle of coordinating multiple text conversations among friends by sending them all a single question - Are you in or are you out?
+> Bring an end to the hassle of coordinating multiple text conversations among friends.
+You In asks one question - Are you in or are you out?
 Just fill in the details, select your friends and wait for them to make the choice.
 So?
 Are **You In**?